syncfusion-content/blazor-docs/blazor/diagram/connectors/segments/multiplesegments.md

 ## How to create multiple segments

 Multiple segments can be defined one after another.
-To create a connector with multiple segments, define and add the segments to [connector.Segments](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ConnectorSegment.html) collection.
+To create a connector with multiple segments, define and add the segments to the [connector.Segments](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ConnectorSegment.html) collection.
 The following code example illustrates how to create a connector with multiple segments.

 ```cshtml
 @using Syncfusion.Blazor.Diagram